darecophoenixx/wordroid.sblo.jp/demo/gkernel/RBFClassifier/demo_moon_003/demo_moon_003.md

 ```

-## select landmarks on input x and train landmarks
+## Select landmarks on input x and train landmarks

 ```python